phroun/adventure-for-renpy/README.md

     "Would you like to check in?"
 ```

+### Automatic History

-### Automatic history logging of player interactions in either first or second person:
+Player interactions are logged in either first or second person:

 ```
 >>> You speak to receptionist.
 ```

+### Polygons and/or Icons:

-### Two systems of clickable elements ("interactables"), which can either be used independently or both together:
+There are two systems of clickable elements ("interactables"), which can either be used independently or both together:

 - **Clickable Polygons**
   - Define multiple clickable polygons per room, each of which can have customized verb per "layer", or can match with the default group of verbs for a layer.
 - **Verb Overlay Icons**
   - Define multiple layers of icons for interaction, each of which has one or more potential verb meanings assigned to it.

+### Toolbar

-### Optional in-game **Toolbar** with Configurable "Verb Group" Tools
+There is an optional in-game **Toolbar** with configurable "Verb Group" Tools

 - Only Verb Overlay Icons belonging to the currently activated Tool are visible.
 - **Example of Tool Groups for Verbs**: